fordelord/cumul-test-repository/README.md

 After you can see two profiles

-In file `server/.env` you can see the envs which you need to change to your env keys of your account and dashboard.
+In file `server/.env` you can see the envs which you need to change your env keys of your account and dashboard.

 ## Where can I get the env keys?